slatekit/kiit-site/src/hugo/slatekit-v3/content/arch/results.md

     </tr>
     <tr>
         <td><strong>4.
 Status Codes</strong></td>
-        <td>Logical groups of status codes to categories errors, which can be converted to Http</td>
+        <td>Logical groups of status codes to sub-categories both successs and failures, which can be converted to Http</td>
     </tr>
     <tr>
         <td><strong>5.
 Sensible defaults</strong></td>